evanjamison/himawari-ml/README.md

 ### 1. Automated Data Ingestion at Scale

 Himawari-9 produces a full-disk image of Earth every 10 minutes.
-This project ingests that data automatically via a GitHub Actions workflow (`ingest-hourly`) that runs every hour, downloading raw HSD (Himawari Standard Data) files from JAXA's P-Tree FTP archive, stitching 10 vertical segments per band across 3 visible bands (B01/B02/B03), and saving calibrated 256×256 RGB frames to a dedicated `data` branch.
+This project ingests that data automatically via a GitHub Actions workflow (`ingest-hourly`) that runs every hour, downloading and stitching 4×4 PNG tiles from the NICT Himawari Real-time Web API, and saving 256×256 RGB composites to a dedicated `data` branch.

-Over 60 days of continuous operation, the pipeline has collected **1,400+ frames** without manual intervention.
+Over 60 days of continuous operation, the pipeline has collected **7,000+ frames** without manual intervention.

-### 2. Production Outage and Source Migration
+### 2. Production Outage Diagnosis and Recovery

-Midway through data collection, the primary NICT tile server began returning 403 Forbidden responses for GitHub Actions runner IP ranges — effectively blocking the pipeline.
-Rather than abandon the project, the ingestion module was rewritten to target JAXA's P-Tree FTP archive directly, requiring implementation of a custom HSD binary format parser (bz2 decompression → 16-bit count extraction → reflectance normalization → gamma correction) to reproduce the RGB composite that the NICT tile server had previously handled transparently.
+Midway through data collection, the NICT tile server began returning 403 Forbidden responses for GitHub Actions runner IP ranges, halting ingestion entirely.
+Diagnosing the failure required distinguishing between rate limiting, IP blocking, and data source changes — ultimately confirmed by isolating the 403 pattern to specific GitHub-hosted runner IPs.

-This forced a deep understanding of the satellite data format that would not have been necessary with a higher-level API.
+As a contingency, the ingestion module was partially rewritten to target JAXA's P-Tree FTP archive directly, requiring implementation of a custom HSD binary format parser (bz2 decompression → 16-bit count extraction → reflectance normalization → gamma correction).
+The block proved temporary — NICT's IP rotation resolved it — but the investigation produced a working understanding of the underlying satellite data format and a fallback ingestion path for future outages.

 ### 3. Label Quality and Threshold Sensitivity